Pixayo/pixayo-dotfiles/system/hardware/README.md

-Hardware configuration files differ from machine-to-machine, if you plan to use my NixOS environment, you should replace my hardware config with your auto generated one.
+Hardware configuration files differ from machine to machine.
+If you plan to use my NixOS environment, you should replace my hardware config with your own auto-generated one.